hynek/structlog/docs/configuration.rst

    The `plugin definition <https://twistedmatrix.com/documents/current/core/howto/plugin.html>`_ is the best place.
    If your app is not a plugin, put it into your `tac file <https://twistedmatrix.com/documents/current/core/howto/application.html>`_ (and then `learn <https://bitbucket.org/jerub/twisted-plugin-example>`_ about plugins).

-If you have no choice but *have* to configure on import time in module-global scope, or can't rule out for other reasons that that your :func:`structlog.configure` gets called more than once, ``structlog`` offers :func:`structlog.configure_once` that raises a warning if ``structlog`` has been configured before (no matter whether using :func:`structlog.configure` or :func:`~structlog.configure_once`) but doesn't change anything.
+If you have no choice but *have* to configure on import time in module-global scope, or can't rule out for other reasons that that your `structlog.configure` gets called more than once, ``structlog`` offers `structlog.configure_once` that raises a warning if ``structlog`` has been configured before (no matter whether using `structlog.configure` or :func:`~structlog.configure_once`) but doesn't change anything.